Necessary storage is on. Analytics load only after consent. Learn more

 The question is no longer whether lawyers use AI, but whether they use it responsibly.
 Generative AI speeds up research, contract analysis and drafting, but also introduces new errors: invented sources, outdated law in training data and client information ending up in public tools.
 For a profession with a duty of confidentiality and disciplinary law, that is not a side issue but a quality question.

-Article 4 of the EU AI Act has made it a legal question as well since 2 February 2025: organizations using AI must take suitable measures so staff are sufficiently AI literate, appropriate to their role and context.
+Article 4 of the EU AI Act has applied since 2 February 2025.
+Since 27 July 2026, it has required providers and deployers to take measures that support the development of AI literacy, taking account of role and context.
 For a law firm that means: not the same course for everyone, but the right depth per role, and recording that it happened.

 LearnWize delivers exactly that combination: legally grounded AI training at an academic level, assessment with certificates, and an evidence dossier per employee that an auditor, insurer or client can read directly.
-Embed AI, the consultancy behind the platform, additionally helps firms with AI policy and governance; the Responsible AI Platform explains the legal context as an independent knowledge source.
+Embed AI, the consultancy behind the platform, additionally helps firms with AI policy and governance; Praxikon explains the legal context as an independent knowledge source.

 Start with the 5-minute scan and see immediately which roles in your firm need which level of AI literacy, and which evidence you are still missing today.